vincent252/theme-academic-cv/content/_index.md

         - Assigned students to projects based on their preferences under specific constraints.
         - Designed a matching algorithm inspired by the Hungarian algorithm and implemented the algorithm in Python.
         - Optimized assignments to maximize the number of students matched to their top project choices.
-        - Achieved an ‘Excellent’ rating in the Participation in Research Program.
+        - Achieved an **Excellent** rating in the Participation in Research Program.
     design:
       columns: "1"  # Single column layout
       spacing: